 A redesign and re-commissioning process of the Health Visiting service will take place in 2021 resulting in a new contract for April 2022 onwards.
-We expect significant savings to be achieved through this process, and are exploring alternative commissioning and delivery models to enable us to deliver on this, for example alliance contracting with Children's Centres services and other early years provision.
+We expect savings to be achieved through this process, and are exploring alternative commissioning and delivery models to enable us to deliver on this, for example alliance contracting with Children's Centres services and other early years provision.
 In addition, during the Covid pandemic the service has also worked in different ways including the use of video conferencing to make contact with families.
 In addition to improving the timeliness of health reviews, this has also been very well received by families and the continuation of this approach with some families could continue in the future.

 Health Visiting services are also in the scope of the developing 'Family Hubs' approach that are part of the new Early Help and Prevention strategy agreed by Mayor and Cabinet in December 2020.
 There is an opportunity to work towards a greater integration across a range of child and family health services across each Family Hub.
 This will be developed during 2021.
-As part of this development work there will be opportunities for cost efficiencies.